The term “growth hacking” is thrown around a lot these days, but what does it actually mean?

 13. Remarketing.
 Remarketing is powerful stuff – get it on your side!
 Not only does remarketing (showing ads to people who have already visited your site) boast nice conversion rates, but it also does a lot to build your brand.
 The more users see your company on their favorite blogs, the more you stick in their minds.
 Suddenly you’re not a nameless nobody.
 Users may even see you as more trustworthy and established.

-14. Swing Your Partner, ‘Round and ‘Round.
+14. Swing your partner.
 Partnering up with complementary businesses is another sweet growth hacking technique to expand your audience.
 Host a partner webinar, run a joint contest, offer unique promotions to the partner customers, and you’ll be reaching a whole new audience without breaking a sweat.

 Good luck with growth-hacking – now have at it!